Advance directives and POLST

 If you don’t have an advance directive, you may consider this an opportune time to create one – before you need it.
-Please click this link if you would like to download the form.
+Please click here if you would like to download the form.

 Salem Health will never decline to provide treatment whether you have an advance directive or not.
 This form simply helps us understand what treatment you would or wouldn’t want based upon your beliefs and values.
 The document will never take the place of your decisions while you are able to participate.
 Also, you can change your mind (and this form) at any time as long as you are able.
 Health care providers only use this form when you can no longer speak for yourself.
 It also tells us who you would like us to contact to help make decisions for you – what we call a health care representative.